mikependon/RepoDB.NET/pages/features/bulkoperations.md

 The arguments `qualifiers`, `isReturnIdentity` and `usePhysicalPseudoTempTable` were provided to the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) operations.

 The argument `qualifiers` is used to define the qualifier fields to be used in the operation.
-It usually refers to the WHERE expression of the SQL Statements.
+It usually refers to the WHERE expression of the SQL Statement.
 If not given, the primary or identity column will be used.

 The argument `isReturnIdentity` is used to define the behaviour of the execution whether the newly generated identities will be set-back to the data entities.
 By default, it is disabled.

 The argument `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
 By default, a temporary table (i.e.: `#TableName`) is used.

 > Please be noted that it is not recommended to enable the `usePhysicalPseudoTempTable` argument if you are to work with parallelism.
-Ensure to always utilize the session-based non-physical pseudo-temporary table on parallelism's scenario.
+Ensure to always utilize the session-based non-physical pseudo-temporary table when working parallelism.

 ### Caveats

-The library is automatically setting the value of `options` argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) if you have not passed any qualifiers and if your table has an identity primary key column.
-The same logic will apply if there is no primary key but has an identity column defined in the table.
+The library is automatically setting the value of the `options` argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) if you have not passed any qualifiers and if your table has an identity key column.

 In addition, when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) operations, the library is creating a pseudo-temporary table behind the scene.
 It requires your user to have the proper CREATE TABLE privilege to create a table in the database, otherwise a `SqlException` will be thrown.